fluxninja/aperture/docs/content/concepts/rate-limiter.md

 ### Lazy Syncing {#lazy-syncing}

-When lazy syncing is enabled, rate-limiting counters are stored in-memory and are only synchronized between Aperture agent instances on-demand.
+When lazy syncing is enabled, rate-limiting counters are stored in-memory and are only synchronized between Aperture Agent instances on-demand.
 This allows for fast and low-latency rate-limiting decisions, at the cost of slight inaccuracy within a (small) time window (sync interval).